phuvf/phuvf/README.md

 You can also take a look at my [portfolio] - which could use an update, when I get time.

-### Fun stuff
+### Fun stuff I've done

 - https://vmixapi.com - the unofficial vMix API documentation
-- https://github.com/phuvf/wireless_artnet_led_controller - a WiFi enabled LED controller using an ESP32 controller
+- https://github.com/phuvf/wireless_artnet_led_controller - a WiFi enabled LED controller using an ESP32 controller.
 - https://github.com/phuvf/ismyportfolioscrewed - a quick & dirty calcuator to help UK landlords with tax changes (from 2016, now obsolete)